coderbyheart/coderbyheart.com/content/Talks.md

 I am available for speaking engagements!
 Just contact me if you feel I can contribute to your event or conference.

+## Upcoming & In Preparation

+I haven't given these talks, yet, but happy to try.
+Let me know if this sounds like a good addition to your conference.

+### Real world serverless IoT

+Let's have a look how a temperature reading travels an IoT solution on AWS and Azure from the device to the web application.

+This talk will provide an introduction to serverless in general, and how it is implemented at the different cloud vendors (looking at AWS and Azure, where I have implemented the same application using the respective cloud's idiomatic way), and why it is especially relevant for IoT deployments.

+---

-## I am a coder, help me learn to collaborate!
+### I am a coder, help me learn to collaborate!

 [Blog post](./i-am-a-coder-help-me-learn-to-collaborate) &middot;
 [Twitter Thread](https://twitter.com/coderbyheart/status/1119970835014529024)